sagemath/trac_to_gh/Issue 4361.md

 # Issue 4361: [with patch, needs review] poles of gamma on integers

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4361

 Original creator: burcin